 Going back to work after Christmas hurts even as you say it, right?
 After the Christmas feast with the late nights out and family gatherings comes the famine, mood-wise.
-It’s hard for everyone to get back on track after a nice Christmas vacation.
+It’s hard for everyone to get back on track after a splendid Christmas vacation.
 For some, it’s even harder.
-Post-holiday blues is a very real thing, with many people finding their mood plummet after Christmas and struggling to renew their enthusiasm at work.
+Post-holiday blues is real, with many people finding their mood plummet after Christmas and struggling to renew their enthusiasm at work.

 Though it’s nothing to worry about, you don’t want this bittersweet sadness to drag on for long.
 For all of you experiencing post-Chrismas depression at work, we’ve compiled a mini survival guide to help you get back to work with new energy and in good spirits!